UWRealityLab/vrcapstone19sp-team2/docs/README.md

     - break the windows when it's "shot".
   - drop some hints in the scenes by writing them on papers hidden in the breakable objects.
   - enrich the storyline by placing an animated book that narrates the story in the scene.

+### Week 6
+We have finished our MVP!
+Here is a video of our MVP: